threesquared/pub/README.md

 ## Deploy

-You can deploy your own version using the serverless framework with the deploy command:
+You can deploy your own version using the serverless framework.
+First make sure to copy `.env.exmaple` to `.env` and fill in the values.
+Then deploy with the deploy command:

 ```bash
 npm run deploy